Vishalbokare45/GeoGuide/README.md

-# Vanguard– AI-Powered Autonomous Vehicle
+# GeoGuide– AI-Powered Autonomous Vehicle

 # Overview
-Vanguard is an AI-driven autonomous robot built using ESP32 and machine learning techniques for real-time navigation and situational awareness in hazardous or disaster-prone areas.
+Geoguide is an AI-driven autonomous robot built using ESP32 and machine learning techniques for real-time navigation and situational awareness in hazardous or disaster-prone areas.
 It intelligently detects key scenarios and dynamically follows optimal paths using graph-based algorithms.

 ---